MMACS11DC1-2025/class-exercises-hotwh-et/6.7/README.md

 by default, move to images folder to test), it identifies the hills and dock as the graph, and determines the change as -16.114%.
 This unexpected behaviour is acceptable, as this program is only designed to work with graphs.

+## Real-world use-cases
+In many industries, line graphs are very commonly used to visualize change over time.
+This program automates the process of interpreting them, which can be very useful depending on the specific use-case.
+Because of their heavy usage, there are often many charts, which can be very time-consuming and tedious for a human to go through.
+This program can aid this process, although cannot be entirely trusted due to its [limitations](#limitations).

 ## Limitations
 The primary limitation of this program is that it does not know where the bottom of the chart is.
 A human would do this by referencing the bottom horizontal axis line, yet this program cannot.
 It was attempted to detect this, yet no solution was found to work reliably enough to use.
 In order to add this functionality,